structr/structr/Backend Features.md

 # Structr Backend

-The Structr backend is the basis of any Structr system.
-It is a Java wrapper around a Neo4j graph database where you can define a schema, and which provides additional features listed below.
+The Structr backend is the foundation of any Structr system but can also be used stand-alone as high performance, domain-focused REST server for Neo4j.

+It is realized as a wrapper around a Neo4j graph database, which supports defining and mapping schemas for your domain objects.
+Complex graph operations can be mapped to domain-oriented REST endpoints.

+Structr backend provides the features listed below.

 ## Features

-### Schema

-- Polymorphic schema definitions
-- Support of
-    - type inheritance,
-    - interfaces,
-    - mix-ins
-- Type-safe property system
-- Constraints/validation
-    - Non-null/non-empty fields
-    - Regular expressions
-    - Complex logic
-- Filters
-- Transformations
-- Cascading delete
-- Forced delete (to enforce compliance with constraints)
-- Auto-creation of related entities
-- Synchronous/async. counters (f.e. for a view count)
-- Semantic error messages (error tree)
-- Event handlers
-    - Before commit: onCreation/onModification/onDeletion
-    - After commit: afterCreation/afterModification/afterDeletion
-    - Cascading events
-- Dynamic entity definitions (experimental)
-    - Configure new types at run-time via JSON/REST
-    - Add/remove properties

 ### URL Path Mapping